slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"To improve is to change; to be perfect is to change often."
 -- Winston Churchill*

-> *"Once you stop learning, you start dying."
--- Albert Einstein*

 Most problems can be solved by graded exposure over time.
 You improve with experience and analysis of past situations.